 Fenway Health is accredited by the Joint Commission, an independent, non-profit, organization that accredits and certifies more than 20,000 health care organizations in the U.S. Fenway meets the Joint Commission’s nationally recognized standards for safety and quality.

 Fenway Health and Fenway South End are also recognized by the National Committee for Quality Assurance as Patient-Centered Medical Homes (PCMH).
 In the PCMH model, we use a team-based approach to deliver comprehensive, coordinated, patient-centered, evidence based care.

 Once again in 2018, Fenway Health is proud to have been named an LGBT Healthcare Equality Leader in the HRC’s annual Healthcare Equality Index (HEI).
 Leader status is awarded to healthcare facilities that attained a score of 100 in the HEI.
 This status is a reflection of Fenway’s commitment to providing culturally competent healthcare of the highest quality to everyone who walks through our doors.

 Providing Evidence-Based Preventive and Chronic Disease Care

-– National Quality Leader – as one of 47 health centers having exceeded national clinical quality benchmarks, Healthy People 2020 goals, and other critical thresholds above the health center national averages.
+– National Quality Leader – as one of 36 health centers having exceeded national clinical quality benchmarks, including Healthy People 2020 goals, for chronic disease management, preventive care, or perinatal/prenatal care.

-– Health Center Quality Leader – as one of 393 health centers having placed among the top 30 percent of all HRSA-support health centers to achieve the best overall clinical outcomes, demonstrating high-quality across their clinical operations.
+– Health Center Quality Leader – as one of 411 health centers having placed among the top 30 percent of all HRSA-support health centers to achieve the best overall clinical performance for clinical quality measures, demonstrating high-quality across their clinical operations.

 – Enhancing Access to Care – having increased the total number of patients served and the number of patients receiving comprehensive services between 2016 and 2017.